-Follow the masters’ lead and get in plenty of drawing and painting practice – with the self-portrait.
+Follow the lead of the masters and get plenty of drawing and painting practice—with a self-portrait!
 Artists like Khaol, van Gogh, Courbet, and Rembrandt knew that the secret to portraiture was practice, practice, practice.
 They also knew the most readily available model was the one looking back at them in the mirror.
-Take a tip from the masters and start your self-portrait study today.
-Follow the simple steps below to get started.
+Start your self-portrait study by following the simple steps below.

-First, decide on a style.
 Will you be reproducing yourself in a realistic fashion?
 Or maybe in an impressionist or cubist style?
-Consider copying one of the masters’ styles, going abstract, creating a caricature, highlighting a single feature, or trying a two-tone or monochromatic piece.
+Consider copying a master’s style, going abstract, creating a caricature, highlighting a single feature, or trying a two-tone or monochromatic piece.
 Our Chuck Close self-portrait lesson plan might be a fun place to start.
 No matter the artistic style you select, be honest and real and let your true self shine through your work.

-Next, determine your source material.
-Will you be working from a photograph of yourself or in real-time, with a mirror?
+Will you work from a photograph of yourself or in real-time with a mirror?
 If you’re working from a mirror, we suggest using two, one in front and one to the side, for a nice, three-quarter view.
-Either way, watch your lighting.
-A light just behind and to one side of your head creates nice shadow and contrast for a portrait.
+Either way, pay attention to your lighting.
+A light just behind and to one side of your head creates a nice shadow and contrast for a portrait.

 Before you take your photo or set up your mirrors, you’ll need to compose your portrait, keeping in mind the rules of design and composition.
 Will you be wearing any accessories?
 Sitting at a table?
 Standing in front of a window?
 Will there be any other objects in your portrait?

-Then set up your supplies (prepare lots of neutral colors for skin tone variations) and place your photo or mirrors where you can see them easily without craning around your canvas.
+Gather the supplies you’ll need.
+Remember to prepare lots of neutral colors for skin tone variations.
+Place your photo or mirrors where you can see them easily without craning around your canvas.

 - There is roughly one eye length between the eyes